 I recently read about La Camaronera on food for thought‘s Best Cuban Sandwiches in Miami post.
-He mentioned that the best fried fish sandwich in town was at La Camaronera.
+He mentioned that the Best Fried Fish Sandwich in town was at La Camaronera.
 As luck would have it, one of the food trucks happened to park near here a few weeks back.
 I decided to walk in and take a gander at what was going on.
-The place was packed and there were no seats, only counter space.
+The place was packed and there were no seats, only standing counter space.

-The sandwich is topped with fresh onions, ketchup and their homemade tartar sauce on a fresh Cuban bread roll.
+The sandwich is topped with chopped Onions, Ketchup and their homemade Tartar Sauce on a fresh Cuban bread roll.
 Great combination and great flavors that can only be topped if you use their homemade Hot Sauce.

-I liked the shrimp so much I figured I should order it in sandwich form, Camaronera Sandwich.
-It also has the fresh onions, ketchup and homemade tartar sauce on a Cuban bread roll.
+I liked the Shrimp so much I figured I should order it in sandwich form, the Camaronera Sandwich.
+It also has the chopped Onions, Ketchup and homemade Tartar Sauce on a Cuban bread roll.

 While the breaded Shrimp alone was great, the sandwich took it to another level.
 You’d think I was done but I wasn’t.
 It was Key Lime pie time.

 The Pie was creamy and tart (it caught me off guard in a good way).
 I loved it because it was great way to end the meal.
 A few other pieces of info you should know are that they only take Cash and it also functions as a Seafood Market.

 As a matter of fact, you can pick a Fish out of the refrigerated case and have them fry it for you right there.